Foot fetishism: Characteristics

-For a foot fetishist, points of attraction may include the shape and size of feet, feet soles, toes, jewelry (such as toe rings or anklets), treatments (such as massaging, washing partner's feet, or painting partner's toenails), state of dress (such as barefoot, flip flops, or high heels), or sensory interaction (such as smelling, kissing, or rubbing of feet and genitals).
+For a foot fetishist, points of attraction may include the shape and size of feet, feet soles, toes, jewelry (such as toe rings or anklets), treatments (such as massaging, washing partner's feet, or painting partner's toenails), state of dress (such as barefoot, flip flops, or high heels), or sensory interaction (such as smelling, kissing, tickling, or rubbing of feet and genitals).

+Foot fetishism is very often associated with worshipping and sexual dehumanization and sexual activities may be mixed with other fetishes, for example, some foot fetishists might also enjoy being stepped or trampled on, however not all fetishists who enjoy being treated as carpets have a specific arousal towards feet.

-In a 1994 study, 45% of those with a foot fetish were found to be aroused by smelly socks or feet, making it one of the most widespread forms of olfactophilia.
+In a 1994 study, 45% of those with a foot fetish were found to be aroused by smelly socks or foot odor.

 Relative frequency

 To estimate the relative frequency of fetishes, in 2006 researchers at the University of Bologna examined 381 Internet discussions of fetish groups, in which at least 5,000 people had been participating.
 Researchers estimated the prevalence of different fetishes based on the following elements: